-As a Centre we have a firm commitment not to create duplication within an already disparate field.
+As a coordination centre, we have a firm commitment not to create duplication within an already disparate field.
 To that end we are seeking to re-use existing standards as appropriate.
-Within the UKCRC Tissue Directory this has two main impacts.

-The Centre has selected SNOMED-CT for all health related classifications, such as diseases or human health related conditions and incidents.
+The UKCRC TDCC has selected SNOMED-CT for all health related classifications, such as diseases or human health related conditions and incidents.
 As someone searching the Directory or a Biobank adding information then you will need to use SNOMED-CT terms at some point.

 As a researcher, what do I need to know?